mgreenberry/MS4-sweetsntreats/README.md

 ### **Database Design**
 The Database design was based on the following ![](docs/readme/database.png)

-The MongoDB database holds the following information: -
+The sqlite database holds the following information: -

 ### Users
 Key      | Value